OUR 2023 SUMMER PROGRAMMING HAS CONCLUDED. THANK YOU FOR YOUR SUPPORT AND WE LOOK FORWARD TO SEEING YOU AGAIN NEXT SUMMER!

 Dance for Stage

-This course will explore the field of makeup design & application.
-Beginning with an understanding of physical facial structure and visual principles, this class will open your mind to different ways of approaching the human face—through a wide range of application techniques, materials and conceptual play.
-Lessons may include: transformation; character design development; drawing; tattooing; and a variety of character looks, including glamour, old age, scar/blood/injury, fantasy, and more.
+Explore the field of makeup design & application in this course!
+Beginning with an understanding of physical facial structure and visual principles, this class will open your mind to different ways of approaching the human face—through a wide range of application techniques, materials, and conceptual play.
+Example lessons may include transformation, character design development, artistic drawing, tattooing, and a variety of character looks, including glamour, old age, scar/blood/injury, fantasy, and more!
+Anyone who has taken Stage Makeup previously is invited to participate again as course topics and instruction levels adjust each year to match the experience and knowledge of students enrolled.

-ALSO: It is required that each student has their own personal makeup kit.
-Complete kits will be available for purchase from TPAS for $80.
-If financial barriers preclude the kit purchase, please contact TPAS for assistance.
+NOTE: It is required that each student has their own personal Ben Nye makeup kit.
+Complete kits are available for purchase from TPAS for $80 which is paid upon registration.
+If financial barriers preclude the kit purchase, please contact Student Services for assistance.

 Period 2 (10:30am-11:50am):